Skip to main content

 Why does my burner click on and off instead of staying hot?

 That cycling is normal on most settings.
-The infinite switch turns the element on and off to hold a target temperature, so low and medium heat will pulse.
-It is only a fault if the burner cycles on the highest setting or never reaches full heat, which points to a worn switch or a burnt receptacle.
+The infinite switch pulses the element on and off to average out the heat, so low and medium will pulse.
+It's only a fault when the burner cycles on the highest setting or never reaches full heat.
+If that's what you're seeing, it points to a worn switch or a burnt receptacle.
+Have a tech look at it.

 Is a burnt burner receptacle dangerous?

-It can be.
-A scorched or pitted receptacle means heat and arcing where the coil prongs seat.
+Yes.
+A scorched or pitted receptacle means arcing at the connection where the coil prongs seat.
 That gets worse over time and can damage the coil and the wiring behind it.
-If you see browning, melted plastic, or corrosion in the socket, stop using that burner and have the receptacle replaced before it fails harder.
+If you see browning, melted plastic, or corrosion in the socket, stop using that burner and call us.
+Don't wait on this one.

 How much does it cost to repair an electric stove burner?